EdmonDantes/SLW/README.md

 ```
 ###Methods
 * `updateConnection(host (string), user (string), password (string), port (number), database (string), count_pools (string))` - update or create connection to mysql.
 If database not exists, create one.
-* `createRequest(request, ...)` - send query to mysql.
+* `createRequest(request, callback)` - send query to mysql.
 Arguments after first change "?" to one.
 * `changeDB(database, callback)` - change database.
 * `deleteDB(database, callback)` - drop database.
-* `createTable(table, ...)` - create table with name of first argument.
+* `createTable(table, ..., callback)` - create table with name of first argument.
 In other argument you can use string or special object.
     * **Special Object**
         * `<name>` - string
         * `<type>` - string